TinyBila/requirement-analysis/README.md

 - Scalability: The system should be able to scale horizontally to handle increased traffic.
 - Usability: The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
 - Reliability: The system should have an uptime of 99.9% and recover quickly from any failures.

+# Case Diagram
+Visual representation of interactions between users and the system.

+What are Use Case Diagrams?
+Use case diagrams show how different users (actors) interact with the system to achieve specific goals (use cases).

+Benefits of Use Case Diagrams:
+- Provide a clear visual representation of system functionalities.
+- Help in identifying and organizing system requirements.
+- Facilitate communication among stakeholders and development